flowsion/api/Sections/holidays.md

 Delete a specific holiday.

     DELETE /holidays/2324
-will delete the person with the id 2324. _Warning: deletes can not be undone and data can not be recovered, please use with care._
+will delete the holiday with the id 2324. _Warning: deletes can not be undone and data can not be recovered, please use with care._

 A successful delete will return a `200 Ok` response status.